IndigoBlack/Portfolio-Website/README.md

 # My Portfolio Website

-This project is a personal portfolio website created with Flask, showcasing my software development skills, projoects, and contact information
+This project is a personal portfolio website created with Flask, showcasing my software development skills, projects, and contact information

 ## Features
 - **Home Page**: A welcoming page introducing the developer, skills, and interests.